David Wilshire: 2010 visit to Georgian separatist outpost

-Other information
+Other activities

-In 2000 Wilshire threatened to sue a Labour Party member for defamation who had written in the Heathrow Villager that the MP was scaremongering and misleading the public about the only hospital remaining in his seat.
+In 2000 Wilshire threatened to sue a Labour Party member for defamation who had written in the Heathrow Villager that Wilshire was scaremongering and misleading the public about the only hospital remaining in his seat.
 Wilshire received criticism as the author of the piece was a cancer-suffering pensioner who was being treated at the hospital.
 The Guardian, which had previously been compared to the Third Reich by Wilshire, described him as "Britain's stupidest MP" as a result.

-Wilshire was among opponents to the proposal that Princess Diana speak to UK parliamentarians about landmines in 1997, following an invitation from the newly elected Labour government.
+Wilshire was among opponents to the proposal that Princess Diana speak to MPs about outlawing landmines in 1997, following an invitation from the newly elected Labour government.
 She ultimately decided not to speak, following the opposition.

 In 2008 he was the subject of a parliamentary enquiry after it was claimed that he raised thousands of pounds for his local party by hosting constituents on visits to the House of Commons.
 The enquiry cleared him of any wrongdoing.

-He joined Margaret Thatcher in calling for the former Chilean dictator, General Pinochet, to be released, when he was under house arrest in London in 1998.
+Wilshire joined Margaret Thatcher in calling for the former Chilean dictator Augusto Pinochet to be released, when he was under house arrest in London in 1998.

 In 2003 he pushed successfully to have Council of Europe officials look into the UK to assess whether it is necessary to officially monitor the UK's voting procedures.
 He said the then government had failed to put its "house in order" to prevent fraudulent voting and accused the government of "systematically ignoring" pleas from the Electoral Commission.
 "If the British government won't put its own house in order, you mustn't be surprised if there are some of us who will try to find someone else who will make them put their house in order," he told BBC Radio 4's World at One programme.
-He also opposed the introduction of identity cards and called for the removal of innocent children from the United Kingdom National DNA Database.
+He also opposed the introduction of identity cards and called for the "removal of innocent children" from the United Kingdom National DNA Database.

-He was parliamentary private secretary to Alan Clark in 1991, the PPS to Peter Lloyd from 1992 to 1994, and was a Conservative whip in the House of Commons from 2001 to 2005.
-He was a member of the Northern Ireland Select Committee (1994–97), a member of the Foreign Affairs Select Committee (1997–2000) and became a member of the Transport Select Committee and of the chairman's Panel in 2005.
+Wilshire was parliamentary private secretary to Alan Clark in 1991, the PPS to Peter Lloyd from 1992 to 1994, and was a Conservative whip in the House of Commons from 2001 to 2005.
+He was a member of the Northern Ireland Select Committee (1994–1997), a member of the Foreign Affairs Select Committee (1997–2000) and became a member of the Transport Select Committee and of the Chairman's Panel in 2005.
 He was also elected on to the executive of the Conservatives' 1922 Committee in 2005.

+Death

+Wilshire died in Somerset, on 31 October 2023, aged 80.